-The holy Muslim month of Ramadan takes place during June/July every year (the exact dates change.
-In 2017, Ramadan starts on May 27 and concludes with Eid-ul-Fitr on June 26).
+The holy Muslim month of Ramadan takes place during June or July every year (the exact dates change.
+In 2018, Ramadan starts on May 16 and concludes with Eid-ul-Fitr on June 15).
 If you're a hardcore non-vegetarian and you're in Mumbai, it's a fantastic opportunity to feast on fresh street food.

 During Ramadan, Muslims traditionally fast daily from sunrise until sunset.
-In the evenings, the streets around Mohammad Ali Road in south Mumbai are flooded with people and the tantalizing aroma of meat being freshly roasted to feed the famished.
+In the night, Mohammad Ali Road in south Mumbai is flooded with people and the tantalizing aroma of meat being freshly roasted to feed the famished.

-The kebabs are a highlight, and apparently the best ones are to be found at Haji Tikka, on Khara Tank Road in Bhendi Bazaar.
-Beef kebabs cost 20 rupees, and chicken kebabs are 60 rupees.
+The kebabs are a highlight.
+Some of the best ones available at Haji Tikka, on Khara Tank Road in Bhendi Bazaar.
+They're cheap too!
+You can easily fill your stomach for under 100 rupees.

-- Reality Tours & Travel will be running special Ramadan Street Food tours to Mohammad Ali Road and around from 6 p.m. to 9 p.m. on Sunday May 28, Saturday June 3 and Sunday June 4 during Ramadan.
+- Reality Tours & Travel is conducting special Ramadan Street Food tours to Mohammad Ali Road and vicinity from 6 p.m. to 9 p.m. on Saturday May 19 and Sunday May 20, 2018.
+Additional dates will be confirmed.
 The cost is 1,500 rupees per person, including all food.
 Book early as spots fill up fast.
-You'll also get to visit the tour guide's relatives, and share sweets and Ramadan stories with them.
+You'll also get to visit the tour guide's family, and share sweets and Ramadan stories with them.
 It's a fabulous local experience!

-- Viator offers four hour small group Mumbai Street Food Tours through Mohammad Ali Road, Bhendi Bazaar, and Minara Masjid (the epicenter of the city’s Ramadan celebrations).
+- Viator offers four-hour small group Mumbai Street Food Tours through Mohammad Ali Road, Bhendi Bazaar, and Minara Masjid.